 What causes cystitis?

 Cystitis is most frequently caused by a bacterial infection, which happens when bacteria from other areas of the body (e.g from in the bowel or on the skin) get into the bladder.
-Bacteria is thought to come through the urethra, which carries urine out from your body.
-Women have a shorter urethra, and it is closer to the anus in women, which means they more commonly experience cystitis.
+Bacteria are thought to come through the urethra, which carries urine out from your body.
+Women have a shorter urethra, which is closer to the anus and means that they more commonly experience cystitis.

 Bacteria can get into the bladder in several different ways: